NBISweden/workshop-genome_assembly/index.md

 Due to limited space the course can accommodate a maximum of 14 participants.

+Test your Unix comfort with these exercises: [NGS Introduction - Introduction to Linux](https://scilifelab.github.io/courses/ngsintro/1809/labs/linux-intro)

 ## Where to apply:

 Please follow the link here: [SciLifeLab Events Page - De Novo Genome Assembly](https://www.scilifelab.se/events/de-novo-genome-assembly/)